-Professor Michael Ussher is Professor of Behavioural Medicine in the Population Health Research Institute.
-His research focuses on three topics: smoking cessation, physical activity promotion and mindfulness-based interventions.
-His current research includes:
+Michael Ussher is Professor of Behavioural Medicine in the Population Health Research Institute.
+His research focuses on both smoking cessation and physical activity promotion.
+Current research includes:

 Professor Ussher joined St George's in 1999 as a Research Fellow and PhD student.
 On completion of his PhD (2001), Professor Ussher was appointed as a Lecturer.
 He was promoted to Senior Lecturer in 2006, Reader in Health Psychology in 2010 and received his Chair in Behavioural Medicine in 2013.
-Professor Ussher has also been appointed Hamid Ghodse Foundation Chair in recognition of his research on smoking cessation.
+In 2013, Professor Ussher was also awarded the Hamid Ghodse Foundation Chair in Addiction, in recognition of his research on smoking cessation.
 In 2015 Professor Ussher was appointed as Associate Dean for Widening Participation.

-Professor Ussher acts as a consultant for the Department of Health (DoH) on tobacco control and most recently has been the main academic advisor for the development and evaluation of the nationally disseminated ‘Quit Kit'.
-He is a member of the DoH funded UK Centre for Tobacco and Alcohol Studies, acting as co-lead for the Pregnancy and Smoking Research Theme.
+Professor Ussher acts as a consultant for the Department of Health (DoH) and is a member of the DoH funded UK Centre for Tobacco and Alcohol Studies, acting as co-lead for the Pregnancy and Smoking Research Theme.

-Professor Ussher is a Senior Editor for the journal Addiction, is a member of the UK Population Health Working Group and the Tobacco Advisory Group of Cancer Research UK, and is on the National Assessment Panel for Athena Swan, which provides national awards related to gender equality among staff and students in higher education.
+Professor Ussher is a Senior Editor for the journal Addiction, and is a member of the UK Population Health Working Group and the Tobacco Advisory Group of Cancer Research UK.

 Ussher M, Lewis S, Aveyard P, Manyonda I, West R, Lewis B, Marcus B, Riaz M, Taylor A, Daley A, Coleman T (2015).
-Physical activity for smoking cessation in pregnancy: randomised controlled trial of.
+Physical activity for smoking cessation in pregnancy: randomised controlled trial.
 BMJ May 14;350:h2145.

 Ussher MH, Taylor AH, Faulkner GE (2014) Exercise interventions for smoking cessation.
 Tobacco Addiction Module of the Cochrane Database of Systematic Reviews, Issue 8, Oxford, The Cochrane Collaboration, Update Software, CD002295.